 When Kay White’s horse gets spooked while the group is out hunting lions and starts off running madly down a dangerous trail, it’s Bruce Marvel who jumps into action and rides like the wind to rescues her from certain injury or death.
 This sudden competence in horsemanship does not go unnoticed by the group.
 It also has Kay looking at Bruce Marvel in a different light and begs the question, “Just who is Bruce Marvel?”

 It is made clear rather quickly to any astute reader that Bruce Marvel is in fact Buck Mason and that he has obviously come to the TR Ranch to investigate the murder of Ole Gunderstrom.
 This not only makes The Deputy Sheriff of Comanche County a fun and exciting Western but it puts it on par with a good Agatha Christie mystery with the added bonus of the investigator being a badass undercover cowboy.

-In The Deputy Sheriff of Comanche County Burroughs gives us well drawn out villains, numerous colorful characters and a savvy hero who is as smart as he is strong.
-And as with any good mystery we even get the standard Drawing Room reveal where the hero lays out all the “Whos and Whodunnits” to the astonished group.
-This is a must read for fans of westerns and mysteries alike.
+With The Deputy Sheriff of Comanche County Burroughs gives us well-drawn-out villains, numerous colourful characters and a savvy hero who is as smart as he is strong.
+And as with any good mystery, we even get the standard Drawing Room to reveal where the hero lays out all the “Whos and Whodunnits” to the astonished group.
+This is a must-read for fans of westerns and mysteries alike.